Madelyne Pryor: Critical reception

-David Harth of CBR.com called Madelyne Pryor one of Marvel's "coolest X-Men villains", writing, "Pryor can't catch a break, which is part of what makes her interesting.
+David Harth of Comic Book Resources (CBR) called Madelyne Pryor one of Marvel's "coolest X-Men villains", writing, "Pryor can't catch a break, which is part of what makes her interesting.
 She's easy to empathize with for readers, as she is definitely a character readers can feel sorry for and even root for to an extent.
 Her motivations make her a believable villain, and as a clone of Jean Grey, she wields a jaw-dropping amount of power."